TIBCOSoftware/snappydata/docs/howto/run_spark_job_inside_cluster.md

 ```

 **Dependencies**:
-To compile your job, use the Maven/SBT dependencies for the latest released version of SnappyData.
+To compile your job, use the Maven/SBT dependencies for the latest released version of TIBCO ComputeDB.

 **Example: Maven dependency**: